neontapir/neontapir.github.io/_posts/2016/2016-08-29-graph-databases.md

 RETURN coCoActor.name
 {% endhighlight %}

-I think Cypher queries are easy to read.
+I think Cypher queries are easy to read if you are used to SQL.
 Nodes are in parentheses.
 Edges are in square brackets.
 Item specifications that need to be referred to elsewhere in the query can be given names using colons, like the "tom" or "coActor" nodes.
 Arrows between then show the direction of the relationship -- more on that in a moment.

 However, I prefer to play around with more personally meaningful data.
 The site [Graph your network!](http://network.graphdemos.com/#browser) allows you to do